Bharat9848/notes/networking.md

 ## Glossary
+- **Routing**: route traffic from one network to other network.
+- **Gateway**: default route if no other route criteria matches.
+It is usually send the traffic to other node on different network node. or if it is set to no route then kernel process the traffic

 - POP - point of presence where two different network meets. e.g ISP traffic is merging with general internet traffic
 - IXP - Internet exchange points

 - Path MTU is the largest packet size that a source can send on the network beyond which packet fragmentation will happen.
 This number is equal to the smallest MTU on the network path.

 # IP address
  - global anycast address

 # Protocols
 ## DNS
 - see DNS.md
 ## Layer 7
 ### HTTP
 1. Http1.1